 Master of Science in Counseling (MSC): To apply for admission to this program, applicants must complete the online LSUS Application for Graduate Admission and submit transcripts to the Office of Admissions and Records.
-Applicants must also submit to the MSC Program Coordinator: (1) at least two letters of reference; (2) official GRE scores of 288 (combined verbal and quantitative); (3) MSCP Program Application Form; and (4) Letter of Intent (essay) indicating your plans after the degree.
+Applicants must also submit to the MSC Program Coordinator: (1) at least two letters of reference; (2) official GRE scores of 288 (combined verbal and quantitative); (3) MSC Program Application Form; and (4) Letter of Intent (essay) indicating your plans after the degree.
 All material must be received by the program director prior to the MSC program application deadlines which are: March 31st for admission in the Summer term and early admission in the Fall semester, June 30th for the Fall Semester, and October 15th for the Spring semester.
 (Also, see posted dates on the MSC webpage for a full program description.)
 An application is complete only when all required materials have been received.
 In addition, applicant's credentials should provide evidence of freedom from limitations that would jeopardize their success as a professional counselor.
 All necessary forms are available at the MSC program website.
 Admission decisions are made by the MSC Program Committee and are made on a competitive basis.

 Specialist in School Psychology (SSP): A student entering the SSP degree program must submit an official transcript of the scores earned on the aptitude portion of the GRE (V & Q).
 Scores required for admission to the program are at least 288, combined verbal and quantitative.
-In addition, a student must also meet the general University requirements for admission.
-All applicants must have earned an overall undergraduate GPA of at least 2.5.
+In addition, a student must also submit two letters of recommendation.
+On reference must be from a professor familiar with your academic performance, while the other reference is ideally a second professor or an employer (current or past); a personal letter of intent describing the applicant's career and academic goals, familiarity with the profession, and other relevant information; a current résumé/vita; a face-to-face or phone interview.

-D. THE TRANSIENT APPLICANT

-- A student pursuing a graduate degree program at another institution wishing to take courses at LSUS to be credited towards their degree program may be admitted for only one semester or Summer semester by providing an official transcript to the Office of Admissions and Records.
-(See also ADMISSION CLASSIFICATION below.) - 2.
-A transient student desiring to enroll in graduate level courses for transfer credit offered through the College of Business, Education, and Human Development must, in addition, submit a GMAT score and an official undergraduate GPA that would meet unconditional admission requirements of LSUS.
+D. THE TRANSIENT APPLICANT - A student in good standing pursuing a graduate degree program at another institution wishing to take courses at LSUS to be credited towards their degree program may be admitted for only one semester or summer semester by completing a graduate application and providing an official transcript to the Office of Admissions and Records.
+(See also ADMISSION CLASSIFICATION below.)